KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

 &ndash; [developers.facebook.com/docs/meta-pixel](https://developers.facebook.com/docs/meta-pixel) <small>(June 2022)</small>

-`"The Meta Pixel allows you to track visitor activity on your website"`: This is the problem: It’s perfectly okay for a website provider to decide to implement the Meta pixel to track visitor activity.
+`"The Meta Pixel allows you to track visitor activity on your website"` - This is the problem: It’s perfectly okay for a website provider to decide to implement the Meta pixel to track visitor activity.
 However in this case, the website operator **did not** consent to having the Facebook Pixel installed.
 On top of that, the **website provider doesn’t even have a way to opt-out**.

 ### Disclaimer

 I don’t have a list of precise data Instagram sends back home.
-I do have proof that the Instagram and Facebook app actively run JavaScript commands to inject additional JS SDKs without the user’s consent, as well as tracking the user's text selections.
-If Meta is doing this, they could also inject any other JS code.
+I do have proof that the Instagram and Facebook app actively run JavaScript commands to inject an additional JS SDK without the user’s consent, as well as tracking the user's text selections.
+If Meta is doing this already, they could also inject any other JS code.
 The Instagram app itself is well protected against human-in-the-middle attacks, and only by modifying the Android binary to remove certificate pinning and running it in a simulator, I was able to inspect some of its web traffic.

 <a href="/assets/posts/injecting-code/proxyman-android-details-3.png" target="_blank"><img src="/assets/posts/injecting-code/proxyman-android-details-3.png" /></a>